105 – Nipissing University

 This is a limited enrollment program.
 The GPA required for admission may be higher than the stated GPA for admission consideration.
 The program has 1 intake per year (September).
-The application and document (including official transcripts showing completed and/or in progress courses to date) deadline is April 1, 2020.
+The application and document (including official transcripts showing completed and/or in progress courses to date) deadline is April 1, 2021.

 Bachelor of Science in Nursing (BScN) – Scholar Practitioner Program (SPP)

-Nipissing University, in partnership with a health care institution consortium from Toronto, offers a 2-year nursing degree program to students who completed a university degree in another discipline.
+In partnership with a health care institution consortium from Toronto, we offer a 2-year nursing degree program to students who completed a university degree in another discipline.

 This program is offered in the health care institution consortium through a blended delivery model and is 6 semesters in length over 2 years.

-Admission to the Bachelor of Science in Nursing Scholar Practitioner Program (SPP) is very limited.
-Admission consideration is based on the following criteria:
+Admission to the Bachelor of Science in Nursing SPP is very limited.
+Admission consideration is based on these criteria:

 - A recognized undergraduate degree with a minimum overall average of 75% (calculated on the best 10 full course equivalents, not including transfer courses).
-If your final degree contains less than 10 full course equivalents, you will not be considered.
+If your final degree contains less than 10 full course equivalents, we will not consider you.

 - Successful completion of 1 course in anatomy and 1 course in physiology (or 1 course that is a combination of anatomy and physiology) and 1 course in general psychology at the university level from a recognized university.
-Proof of completion or current registration in prerequisite courses must be received by the document deadline.
+We must receive proof of completion or current registration in prerequisite courses by the document deadline.
 It is your responsibility to ensure that all completed and in-progress courses (if applicable) show on the transcript your institution sends.

 You must apply by February 1, 2023, and we must receive all your supporting documentation by 4:30 pm on February 8, 2023.